 In Harvest Moon DS, most of Galen's dialogue post Nina's death is pretty sad, especially when you imagine him going to bed and living alone in their little house every single night.

-In Connect to the New World, Edda will die on the first day of winter, no matter what you do.
+In Connect to the New World/Story of Seasons, Edda will die on the first day of winter, no matter what you do.
 You can't even prevent it, unlike Ellen's death.
 For how much of a Sugar Bowl the games have been lately, it's especially shocking.